mrkrumhausen/product-space/plays/building-new-business.md

 ---

-This is a model with 4 steps to minimise wasting your time and money and minimising the risk of failure by developing your product, together with your customers from day one.
+These 4 steps will minimise wasting your time, money and the risk of failure by developing your product, together with your customers from day one.
 The model is built on top of:

 - [Customer Development][customer-development], which is helpful when you don’t know the problem.
 It's a simple methodology and a process for **getting out of the building** and talking to potential customers, the market — before you start building anything.

 - [Agile development][agile], which is helpful when you don’t know the solution.

-While none of the individual ideas are new, the model brings them together in an effective way to give entrepreneurs a framework to work from.
+While none of the ideas presented below are new, the model brings them together in an effective way to give entrepreneurs a framework to work from.